conbench/conbench/README.md

 The [Apache Arrow](https://arrow.apache.org/) project is using Conbench for Continuous Benchmarking.
-They have both native Python Conbench benchmarks, and Conbench benchmarks written in Python that know how to execute their external C++ and R benchmarks and record those results too.
+They have both native Python Conbench benchmarks, and Conbench benchmarks written in Python that know how to execute their external C++/R/Java/Javascript benchmarks and record those results too.
 Those benchmarks can be found in the [ursacomputing/benchmarks](https://github.com/ursacomputing/benchmarks) repository, and the results are hosted on the